 You use two command windows (Server-Shell and Client-Shell) in this activity.
 You use the Server-Shell to start the Derby Network Server and display Network Server messages.
 You use the Client-Shell to edit, compile and run the newly created WwdClient.java program.
 You set the CLASSPATH environment variable in the Client-Shell to support the client JDBC program.

 - 1. Create the WwdClient program using the following steps: - a.
 Open a command window (Client-Shell). - b.
 Change to the DERBYTUTOR directory. - c.
-Make a copy of the WwdEmbedded.java program called WwdClient.java, as shown in the following table.
+Make a copy of the WwdEmbedded.java program called WwdClient.java.